-Fig. 2 shows that the annual mean mono- double- and tri-layer OR agrees with the total PMSE OR.
-We calculated the correlation of the annual mean mono-layer with double-layer OR, tri-layer OR and total OR using the Spearman rank correlation coefficients (It will be particularly described in section 4.3.2).
-The correlation coefficients (r_s) of mono-layer with double-layer OR, tri-layer OR and total OR are 0.7922, 0.7718 and 0.9480, respectively.
-All the correlation coefficients are statistically significant with P<0.05.
-These high values of correlation coefficients show that the correlation of annual mean mono-layer with annual mean double-layer OR, tri-layer OR, and total OR is very high.
-In addition, the annual mean layered PMSE OR from 2008 to 2010 is relatively low, and the solar activity is relative 'quiet' in these years.
+Figure 2 shows that the annual mean mono-, double-, and tri-layer ORs agree with the total PMSE OR.
+We calculated the correlation of the annual mean monolayer with the double-layer OR, tri-layer OR, and total OR using the Spearman rank correlation coefficients (it will be particularly described in Sect.
+4.3.2).
+The correlation coefficients (r_s) of the monolayer with double-layer OR, tri-layer OR, and total OR are 0.7922, 0.7718, and 0.9480, respectively.
+All the correlation coefficients are statistically significant with P < 0.05.
+These high values of correlation coefficients show that the correlation of annual mean monolayers with an annual mean double-layer OR, tri-layer OR, and total OR is very high.
+In addition, the annual mean layered PMSE OR from 2008 to 2010 is relatively low, and the solar activity is relatively "quiet" in these years.

-Fig. 2 shows two significant phenomena: (1) The variation trends of annual mean mono-, double- and tri-layer PMSE OR has rules to follow, i.e., the OR of monolayer is the highest, double-layer lies in the middle and the tri-layer is the lowest.
-(2) The annual mean layered PMSE and total OR values show a similar shape of the sinusoidal, which has obvious wave peak and wave valley.
+Figure 2 shows two significant phenomena.
+(1) The variation trends of the annual mean mono-, double-, and tri-layer PMSE ORs have rules to follow: i.e., the OR of the monolayer is the highest, the double layer lies in the middle, and the tri-layer is the lowest.
+(2) The annual mean layered PMSE and total OR values show a similar shape of the sinusoidal, which has an obvious wave peak and wave valley.
 One wave peak lies in 2005, and the other lies in 2013.
 The values of two wave peaks are different and the values in 2005 are smaller than that in 2013.
 The values of the wave valley lie in 2008-2009.
-Here we only give the results of the data analysis, no longer do the cause analysis, because the stratification of PMSE is affected by many factors and hasn't been decided yet.
-The analysing method and results given in this paper have a significant reference value for studying the PMSE phenomenon.
+Here we only give the results of the data analysis and no longer do the cause analysis, because the stratification of PMSEs is affected by many factors and has not been decided yet.
+The analyzing method and results given in this paper have a significant reference value for studying the PMSE phenomenon.